This Butternut Squash & Sausage Pizza will quickly become your next fall obsession, guaranteed. Give it a try and you’ll see just how delicious it is.

 To assemble the pizza

 - Spread as much of the sauce onto the dough as desired.
-Add the butternut squash and sausage topping and sprinkle on the mozzerella cheese.
+Add the butternut squash and sausage topping and sprinkle on the mozzerella cheese and dried rosemary.
 Bake in the oven for 8-10 minutes.
 Check the crust.
 Cook an additional 2-3 minutes, if necessary.

 Nutrition